reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 - - All styled-components must have meaningful names that indicate their usage within the markup.
 - - They must be treated exactly the same as React Components
 - - The root styled-component for the module is {ModuleName}Wrapper
 - - Never use "SomeComponentWrapper" or "SomeContainerWrapper" as a filename.
-If you need the suffix, you can call use "Component" or "Wrapper"
+If you need the suffix, you can call use "Wrapper"
+- - -  Never use the suffix "Container" or "Component" for a styled component.
+That is the name of the file export.
+Always use the suffix "Wrapper"
 - - Never use a generic name that will clash with AntD components
 - - https://blog.elpassion.com/naming-101-quick-guide-on-how-to-name-things-a9bcbfd02f02
 - - All css must occur in styled-components